textcreationpartnership/A00401/README.md

 ##Content Summary##

 #####Front#####

-The triall of true friendship or perfit mirror, wherby to discerne a trustie friend from a flatterin
+1. 〈…〉Walter Flude, Gentleman V.S. wiſheth all happineſſe.

 #####Body#####

-The triall of true friendship or perfit mirror, wherby to discerne a trustie friend from a flatterin **Types of content**
+1. The triall of true Friendſhip, Or, A Knacke to know a knaue from an honest man.

+**Types of content**

   * There are 2 **verse** lines!